raspberrypilearning/comic-character/en/step_2.md

 Example:

 `let result = 10 % 3;` // result will be 1 (remainder of 10 divided by 3)

 --- /collapse ---

+-- collapse ---

+---
+title: How does the modulus operator work?
+---
+The modulus operator `%` returns the remainder when a number is divided by another.
+In the

+Example:

+--- /collapse ---